PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 ---
 Once, I Thought About the Influence of Narcotic Substances on Horror Movie Characters.
 Horror is primarily a speculative genre.
 In my opinion, horror struggles to promote self-destruction or violence in modern society, let alone predict social issues for the near future.
 However, some people claim to think otherwise (<a href="/articles/the-idea-of-apocalypse-in-horror-films-particularly-slashers-films/" target="_blank">post</a>).

-### The Initial Goal of This Compilation
+## Horrors About Drugs

 I became interested in how realistic the behavior of horror characters is when using narcotics.
-The precedent for my reflections was the movie Fever.
+The precedent for my reflections was the movie Cabin Fever (2002).
 However, due to the opinions of impressionable critics, as mentioned above, I want to clarify:

 * I do not promote drug use.
 * I do not believe this genre is capable of positively developing this theme.